FOREX-Dollar gains on euro, yen while pound rebounds

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by David Henry in New York and Elizabeth Howcroft in London.; Editing by David Gregorio)
+(Reporting by David Henry in New York and Elizabeth Howcroft in London; Editing by David Gregorio and Will Dunham)

 ((David.Henry@thomsonreuters.com; +1-332-219-1974; Reuters Messaging: david.henry.thomsonreuters.com@reuters.net))